1mpactin9/2048/docs/benchmark.md

 ### Why this matters

-Turning RNG Manipulation **on** doesn't slow down the AI — it makes it significantly faster.
-The predictive search is the same algorithm but with a deterministic chance node instead of probabilistic branching.
-On the 5×5 danger case (the slowest plain configuration), manipulation brings it from 5.3 ms down to 77 μs.
+Turning RNG manipulation **on** doesn't slow the AI down — it speeds it up.
+Predictive search is the same algorithm, just with a deterministic chance node instead of probabilistic branching.
+On 5×5 danger (the slowest plain case), manipulation drops 5.3 ms to 77 μs.

-This also means the `suggest_move_det` / `suggest_action_det` WASM entry points are cheaper to call than their plain counterparts, which is beneficial since they're called every auto-play tick when manipulation is enabled.
+This also means `suggest_move_det` / `suggest_action_det` are cheaper than their plain counterparts — useful, since they're called every auto-play tick when manipulation is on.

----

 ## Configuration Reference

 ### Adaptive depth ramp

-The engine automatically adjusts search depth based on how full the board is:
+The engine adjusts search depth based on how full the board is:

 | Empty ratio | Depth adjustment | Typical range |
 |-------------|-----------------:|---------------|